 In April 2019, M P Rogers & Associates were engaged by DevelopmentWA to investigate the potential for a wedge wave surf break to be incorporated into the Ocean Reef Marina Development.
-A summary of the investigation undertaken is provided as Attachment 1 to this Report.
+A summary of the investigation undertaken is provided as Attachment 1 to Report CJ100-06/23.